LeonardoRafaelli/LeonardoRafaelli/README.md

 ##

-<p>I'm Leo, 19yo.
+<p>I'm Leo, 20yo.
 Directly from Brazil, currently based in Ulm, Germany.
 In tech area for 3+ years now. </p>
 <p>Everyday falling more in love with it.</p>
-<p>Interested for cloud and microservices.</p>

 ```js
     while(alive){